LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-replied.md

 I was given".

+&nbsp;

 "Yes!", the voice replied,

 so I stared back,

 but the look in my eyes

 didn't hold any positivity within,

 so then, scared and in secrecy,

 his mind became foggy and storming,

 building possible outcomes.

+&nbsp;

 "Is he mad at me?",

 I said, mimicking his demeanor.

+&nbsp;

 "Did you just read my mind?",

 he laughed in a puzzled awe.

+&nbsp;

 So I kept going:

 "You are not looking in my eyes,

 you are strategizing

 how to avoid conflict

 and/or get the best outcome,

 while coming out unharmed and proudful,

 but I forgive you,

 as that is the so-called veil

 by which so many

 get infected by

 in the later stages

 of their childhood.

+&nbsp;

 Get rid of everything you know,

 so you understand what you don't,

 be ready to be surprised or not,

 be ready for what might come

 and what might not.

+&nbsp;

 My lack of expressions

 makes you wonder in a split second:

 ``what is this response?

 could it be that he is mad at me?

 If he was, that would make sense,

 and if that makes sense,

 that is likely to be true,

 and if that is likely to be true,

 I will make it my safe truth``.

+&nbsp;

 But the machinery

 keeps going on and on:

 ``then, it doesn't make sense!

 Why is he mad in the first place?

 Was it me or someone else?

 Is he passing through some ache?``.

+&nbsp;

 Easy, I'm flowing,

 which means

 that I'm not forcing myself

 into any sort of

 acquired character's

 stereotypical answers.

+&nbsp;

 There is no

 ``should or shouldn't``

 in my virtual list of manners,

 just my natural sense of rightfulness.

+&nbsp;

 So my actions are my will

 sinking in the Sea of Time.

+&nbsp;

 I'm not mad at you.

+&nbsp;

 I'm free to not look enlightened.

+&nbsp;

 I don't have to fit

 anybody's code of conduct,

 nor the acceptance of the world

 that I'm part of.

+&nbsp;

 I'm open to being wrong

 and changing my subjective wrong doings.

+&nbsp;

 I'm open to hardheadedness

 and sticking to my made up

 dozen commandments.

+&nbsp;

 But I, at all costs,

 accept my consistency,

 accept my changes

 and my made up destiny,

 and that is enough.

+&nbsp;

 So, now that I told you all of this,

 let me tell you once again:

 ``no, I'm not mad at you,

 nor at anyone else... for now``".